-The Fairmont State University Counts program is planning for its spring 2014 session to be held at Fairmont State.
-The free math tutoring program is offered to students in grades four through eight, who are experiencing math difficulties.
+Fairmont State University Counts, a free math tutoring program offered by FSU is planning for its fall session.
+The tutoring program is available to students in third through eighth grades who are experiencing math difficulties.

 In addition to graduating from Fairmont State University in May, two new alumnae also earned their first salute.

 Fairmont State University and Pierpont Community & Technical College will host the Marion County Relay for Life on Friday, June 6, at 6 p.m.
 Events will take place in the lawn area in front of the Education Building.
 Relay for Life teams from across the county will be selling food and other items to benefit Relay for Life.

 On Sunday, the Marion County Family Resource Network ended its Teen Leadership Camp with Thinkfast, and also brought this unique offering to the members of the public for free.

 A “fun and exciting” family event is coming to Fairmont.

 “Thinkfast” is an interactive game show that allows the audience to participate in activities while learning about a topic.
 The event is intended for families to attend.

 Marion County Family Resource Network is sponsoring the event in order to help teach and increase the awareness of a variety of topics.
 Debbie Mann, interim director of the Family Resource Network, said the event begins when people show up.